 The bill amends various sections of Vermont's statutes regarding the procedure for accepting and referring complaints related to governmental ethics and campaign finance laws.
 Key changes include the Executive Director's responsibility to conduct a preliminary review of complaints and refer them to relevant entities, including the Commission itself.
-The bill also introduces a new provision requiring the Executive Director to specify any likely unethical conduct in referred complaints and mandates that entities receiving these complaints consult with the Commission regarding the application of the State Code of Ethics.
-Additionally, the confidentiality of complaints and related documents is reinforced, with specific exemptions from public inspection under the Public Records Act.
+The bill also introduces a new provision that requires the Executive Director to specify any likely unethical conduct in referred complaints and mandates that entities receiving these complaints consult with the Commission regarding the application of the State Code of Ethics.
+Additionally, the confidentiality of complaints and related documents is reinforced, with specific exemptions outlined for public records.

 As Passed By the House -- Official: 3-1223), 3-1223